 A public, searchable register of the beneficial owners of corporations and trusts is one of the key tools that budget 2022 has ordered for tax evasion and international crime.
 CUPE has been a member of a coalition that has pushed for crucial changes in Canada’s tax transparency rules to fight against criminals and tax evaders.

 Nonetheless, the budget did not take any action on other significant tax equity proposals, corporations’ increasing tax rates, or enacting a new wealth tax.

-The Canadian defense budget, according to budget 2022, increased expenditure by 8 billion dollars over the next 5 years moreover increasing Canada’s anticipated defense budget to 1.5% of GDP.
+The Canadian defence budget, according to budget 2022, increased expenditure by 8 billion dollars over the next 5 years, moreover increasing Canada’s anticipated defence budget to 1.5% of GDP.
 The $8 billion also includes Ukraine assistance as asked by NATO members to keep paying.

 Secondly, to improve Canada’s leadership in the armed forces, the budget that is allotted is $100 million for the next 6 years.
 This will cover the cost of modernizing the military justice system and promote cultural changes in the CAF.
 The federal budget has also promised to pay $875 million over five years for cyber threats and crime.

-I’ve covered affordable housing initiatives, the rapid change in the environment, health care, defense and security, and a fair tax system in my blog.
+I’ve covered affordable housing initiatives, the rapid change in the environment, health care, defence and security, and a fair tax system in my blog.

 I’m confident that after reading this post, you can see where the government will be investing money over the next five to six years.
 So that my readers may understand the advantages they will receive from the government and the planning they must do as a result, However, in your opinion, do you think the 2022 federal budget summary was life-changing for Canadians or not?